dev-artist-cn/modep/README.md

 ```
 modep
 ```
-This will generate a file named `dependency_tree.html` in the current directory.
-Open this file in a web browser to view your module's dependency graph.
+This will print the module dependencies in tree hierachy.